Societal racism: Background and importance

 Structural racism is harder to detect because it requires data to be examined over time to determine how the set of institutional, historical, cultural, and interpersonal practices maintain racial inequalities over a period of time.
 However, structural racism is the most prevalent form of racism because of how it pervades every level of society by incorporating the institutional, historical, cultural, and interpersonal practices within a society that perpetuates racial inequalities, therefore evaluating society as a whole.

-The same facts that make structural racism the most prevalent in society make it difficult to analyze and a poor choice when looking at an individual organization because it needs to analyze every level of a society, not just a certain organization.
+White supremacy

+White supremacy can refer to societal racism or individual, formal racism related to the identity of white people.

+In the United Kingdom

+The use of the British word “chav” has been described as a form of "social racism".

 In the United States

 George M. Fredrickson has written that societal racism is deeply embedded in American culture and that in the 18th century, societal racism had already emerged with the purpose of maintaining a white-dominated society, and that "societal racism does not require an ideology to sustain it so long as it was taken for granted".
 When looking specifically at structural racism within the United States of America it is the formalization of practices that frequently put whites, or Caucasians, in a position of advantage while at the same time being consistently detrimental to people of color, such as African Americans, Hispanics, Native Americans, Pacific Islanders, Asians, and Middle Easterners.
 This position of advantage often entails: more opportunities to hold positions of power; privilege, white privilege; and superior treatment by institutions.
 This results in racial inequalities between whites and other ethnic groups which often manifest as issues of poverty or health disparities between the groups.